 Fresh food gets all the love, but canned food is worthy of praise, too.
 The canning process, which has been used to preserve food for centuries, keeps food safe and nutritious until consumed, which not only cuts back on food waste, but also means your pantry holds a treasure of quick meal solutions.
 I asked the nation’s top food and nutrition pros for their favorite canned goods, but before you get a sneak peek into their pantries, here are a few pointers for selecting the most nutritious canned foods.

 - Choose lower sugar and lower sodium versions.
 Ideally, you’re looking for foods with no added sugar or salt, but it’s okay if canned soup has a little of each.

 - Look for BPA-free can linings.
-Though cans are made with steel, their linings are often made with a substance that contains BPA, an industrial chemical that’s thought to be an obesogenic (yep, what it sounds like).
+Though cans are made with steel, their linings are often made with a substance that contains BPA, an industrial chemical.
 Though the FDA deems this substance safe for now, other health groups raise red flags.
 Even private label brands offer BPA-free can linings so it won’t be hard to avoid this potentially harmful substance.

 - Steer clear of canned foods with artificial preservatives and ingredients.
 This isn’t hard to do, since canning is a food preservation technique.